 1. Alongside an audit of the entity’s complete financial statements (by the same auditor)

-2. Independently of any audit of the complete financial statements (the entity may or may not have a separate full-scope audit)
+2. Independently, where the entity may or may not have a separate full-scope audit

 3. By a different auditor than the one auditing the complete financial statements